chered/chered.github.io/README.md

 # chered.github.io

-this is a personal blog to demonnstrate the power of flat CMS using jekyll..
+this is a personal blog to demonstrate the power of flat CMS using jekyll..